LiJingrong123456/TAB-Score-Viewer/README.md

 ### Usage

 1. Launch the program, click "Select Folder" button to choose your guitar tab directory
-2. File list shows all supported formats (PNG/JPG/WEBP/PDF/GP3-GP5/GPX)
+2. File list shows all supported formats (PNG/JPG/WEBP/PDF/GP3-GP5/GPX), plus a separate **Favorites** list above the recent files; hover any entry to reveal a star button (or right-click → Add/Remove favorite).
+GTP files automatically show a 0–10 star **difficulty rating** as a tooltip on hover.
 3. Double-click a file to open the score viewer:
    - Single image: Display and play directly
    - PDF: Render pages as images and concatenate
    - Multiple images: Sort by filename and display continuously
    - GTP files: Parse and render as tablature via ApolloTab engine, with audio, track switching, playhead cursor
 4. Use toolbar and control panel for playback, speed adjustment, annotation, etc.
+5. **Settings → Shortcuts** lets you remap any key binding. **Settings → About** checks for new releases.

 ## Shortcuts

+Default bindings (all of them can be remapped in **Settings → Shortcuts**):

 | Key       | Action           |
 | --------- | ---------------- |